brandur/sorg/content/drafts/redis-streams.md

 It's also opposed by ***exactly-once delivery***; a panacea of distributed systems.
-Exactly-once delivery is a difficult guarantee to make, and even if possible, would add costly overhead to transmission.
+Exactly-once delivery is a difficult guarantee to make, and even if possible, would add costly coordination overhead to transmission.
 In practice, at-least once semantics are robust and easy to work with as long as systems are built to consider them from the beginning.

 ### The API (#api)

-The API receives requests over HTTP for new rides from clients.
+The _Unified Rocket Rides_ API receives requests over HTTP for new rides from clients.
 When it does it (1) creates a ride entry in the local database, and (2) emits a record into the unified log to show that it did.

 ``` ruby
 post "/rides" do